Ethnogenesis and representations of history among the Zápara of Amazonia: objects and dreams, memory makers and memory aids.

 Amazonia, Oceania, dreams, intangible heritage, indigenous museums, indigenous identity movements

 My thesis, written at Université Paris X – Nanterre (2007) under the direction of Jacques Galinier, deals with the dream-related production of heritage of the Zápara Indians of Upper Amazonia (Ecuador/Peru).
-I received a doctoral grant from the Quai Branly Museum (2006-2007) to complete it.
+I received a doctoral grant from the musée du quai Branly (2006-2007) to complete it.
 I then got a research contract from the centre of the EREA of the Ethnology and Comparative Sociology Laboratory of Nanterre, as the winner of the Bernard-Lelong Grant (CNRS).
 Thanks to this grant I have been able to develop a new research project on indigenous museography which I am undertaking in a comparative manner with Australia.
 In order to do this, I am undertaking a doctoral course in the Berndt Museum of Anthropology of the University of Western Australia during which I have had the opportunity to work on this theme with researchers from several Australian universities.

 Lastly, I am an associate of the EREA centre of LESC (CNRS), a member of the editorial committee of the Journal of the Society of Americanists and an associate researcher of FLACSO (Ecuador).